mosaicml/composer/docs/source/composer_model.rst

 Notice how the forward pass is still under user control (no magic here!) and encapsulated together clearly with the architecture.

-As an added benefits we take care of:
+The trainer takes care of:

 -  ``x.to(device), y.to(device)``
 -  ``loss.backward()``